Świdwin: History

 The town had a Jewish population of 150 in the early 1930s, before Hitler's rise to power.
 By Kristallnacht, most Jews had left the town, but those left were the victims of violence, and only 34 remained by May 1939.
 The unknown number remaining in July 1942 were sent to concentration camps.

 The Battle of Świdwin took place south of the town during 6–7 March 1945, in which a German SS corps was encircled and destroyed by two Soviet and one Polish armies.
 After the town was captured, a Soviet general was killed by a member of the Hitler Youth.
 The reprisals that followed saw the men shot, and the women and girls raped by Soviet troops.

-After World War II Farther Pomerania the town became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+After World War II, the town became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 The town's name was name changed to Świbowina, which was officially renamed to Świdwin in 1946.
+In the following years, the Polish anti-communist resistance was active in Świdwin, including local organizations Home Army II and Konspiracyjne Wojsko Polskie (Underground Polish Army).

-The town's populace that had stayed or had fled and returned was expelled in accordance with the Potsdam Agreement.
 Until at least 1947, the Polish operated an internment camp in the town. which became overcrowded.
 In February 1947, the British administration in occupied Germany refused to accept refugees so that the camp became completely overcrowded.
 Many Germans died at the dire conditions.

 The town's first post-war mayor was Jan Górski, and Polish schools, institutions and factories were established, however war damage was not removed until the 1950s.
 From 1950 to 1998, it was administratively located in the Koszalin Voivodeship.